agrc/gis.utah.gov/_posts/2019-11-12-sgid-product-relaunch-update.md

 We are excited for the future of the SGID, and we hope you will get involved to help us provide the highest quality GIS data to the State of Utah.

+[^policy-link]: We are working to publish a public copy.
+This post will be updated when it is available.
 [^esri-requirements]: [ArcGIS PostGIS Requirements](https://pro.arcgis.com/en/pro-app/help/data/geodatabases/manage-postgresql/database-requirements-postgresql.htm)